johnsosoka/ifpa-api-python/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug or unexpected behavior in the IFPA SDK
+about: Report a bug or unexpected behavior in the IFPA API client
 title: '[BUG] '
 labels: ['bug', 'needs-triage']
 assignees: ''